apache/beam/website/src/documentation/runners/flink.md

       --flinkMaster=<flink master url> \
       --filesToStage=target/word-count-beam-bundled-0.1.jar"
 ```
-If you have a Flink `JobManager` running on your local machine you can give `localhost:8081` for
+If you have a Flink `JobManager` running on your local machine you can provide `localhost:8081` for
 `flinkMaster`.
+Otherwise an embedded Flink cluster will be started for the WordCount job.

 ## Additional information and caveats

 ### Monitoring your job

-You can monitor a running Flink job using the Flink JobManager Dashboard.
+You can monitor a running Flink job using the Flink JobManager Dashboard or its Rest interfaces.
 By default, this is available at port `8081` of the JobManager node.
 If you have a Flink installation on your local machine that would be `http://localhost:8081`.
+Note: When you use the `[local]` mode an embedded Flink cluster will be started which does not make a dashboard available.

 ### Streaming Execution